30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

 3) Implement a Shoutout Channel

-With most teams online or connected over some digital platform, consider creating a shoutout channel.
-The shoutout channel is where staff can make shoutouts to other staff members that helped them with a difficult task, shared their workload or showed kindness.
+Consider creating a shoutout channel with most teams online or connected over a digital platform.
+The shoutout channel is where staff can shout out to other staff members who helped them with a difficult task, shared their workload, or showed kindness.

-After setting up the channel, let your team members know what the channel is for and how they can use it.
+After setting up the channel, let your team members know what it is for and how they can use it.
 If you want to take it a step further, consider offering a reward for those who get mentioned to incentivise good behaviour.